GarageGames/Torque2D/engine/source/console/documenting_ScriptPage.md

 3. Run Doxgyen from a command line feeding it the `config\torqueScriptReference.cfg` file.
 I also like to pipe the output to a file, as you see below.
 Doxygen is very verbose!
 	@code
-	> .\doxygen.exe .\config\torqueScriptReference.cfg > .\output\info-ts.log
+	> .\doxygen.exe config\torqueScriptReference.cfg > output\info-ts.log
 	@endcode
 4. Afterwards, the directory `output/torqueScriptDocs` should have been produced, and inside of it, you should have both `html` and `xml` output.
 To see the results, click `html/index.html` to open it in a browser.
-Click around and get accusomted to the manual if you haven't already.
+Click around and get accustomed to the manual if you haven't already.
 As you make changes, "recompile" the manual and simply refresh in your browser to see the results.

-## About Doxygen "Compounds"

-There are three Doxygen concepts -- called "compounds" in Doxygen vernacular -- that we use to document TorqueScript.
-These are symbols, modules, and pages.
-For us, "symbol" documents are materials attached directly to classes, member functions, and global functions.
-Here is SimSet as an example of documented class methods that roll-up into a class page.
-The [list of classes](classes.html) is built by Doxygen as well.
-This is the most common type of documentation by far.
-You write them in command-laced comments directly above the symbol.

-Then we use "module" documents -- interchangeably called "group" documents in Doxygen vernacular -- to keep together clusters of related global function, like vector math, string functions, or even string operators.
-Within each grouping, the bulk of the actual function documentation is also symbol documentation.
-If you go to the [modules](modules.html) page, you will see all of the groups listed.
-Note that they mostly cover global functions, but also operators, data types, etc.

-Module documents are nice because they are a bit more free-form.
-You can also add any amount of extra documentation for the entire group.
-For instance, in the engine manual (not the TorqueScript one in this case), all the classes than form the %Taml subsystem are kept in a group.
-But more importantly, a lengthy white paper on using the %Taml module of Torque2D is kept within the group document as the "detailed description".
-The point is that module/group docs can have lots of connective information about a sub-sytem and still cross-reference with any symbols in your code.

-Finally, most rare of all we use Doxygen "pages" to write up information.
-Pages are the best bet when their content isn't really connected to the software architecture or any particular class or functions.
-This very document is an example.
-All the "loose" pages are kept under the ["related pages"](pages.html) tab by Doxygen.
-Even though the pages aren't related to any one symbol of grouping, mentioning particular functions and other symbols will create cross references to those symbols.

 ## About ScriptBinding and ScriptPage Files

+We create two manuals with one Torque2D code base -- one is an engine reference and the other is this TorqueScript language reference.
-In order to have Doxygen create two kinds of documents with only one code base, some cleverness was required.
-Without getting too deep here, documenting TorqueScript "the language binding" isn't the natural purpose of Doxygen!
+This is unusual for Doxygen, and in order to have it create both, some cleverness was required.
 However, we were able to achieve a pretty strong manual just by using a few techniques.

-To keep you from getting confused -- we hope it's not a problem, but better safe than sorry -- this short section is a quick-and-dirty view of some of those techniques used.
-If something doesn't seem to work like you expected, this section may help.
+First, know that a file should be suffixed with `ScriptBinding.*` or `ScriptPage.*` to be included.
+We tell Doxygen to only read these files while creating the scripting manual (and vice-versa when creating the engine manual).
+As you may expect then, these specially-named files contain the TorqueScript-related functions and not the engine code.
+When Doxygen sees a file of code, it will add them to the doc, so it is important to not have Doxygen run on any file that you don't want documented at the time.

+As an example, most TorqueScript methods and functions are in files suffixed with `ScriptBinding.h`.
-The main rule to follow here is that most TorqueScript documentation is in the ScriptBinding.h files.
-For instance, comments in `SimObject_ScriptBinding.h` are gleened by Doxygen, but not comments in `SimObject.h` or `SimObject.cpp`.
-Other docs may be in ScriptBinding.* or ScripPage.* files.
+Comments in `SimObject_ScriptBinding.h` are gleened by Doxygen, but not comments in `SimObject.h` or `SimObject.cpp`.
-Because the ScriptBinding.h files contain the TorqueScript binding functions and not the engine code, this is an ideal place to focus Doxygen to get only TorqueScript information.
-(Otherwise, it would try to add reference docs to engine-specific code as well.
-We show Doxygen the opposite docs when building a manual for the engine.)

-You may notice a few binding functions (ConsoleMethod(), ConsoleFunction(), etc.) not in the ScriptBindings.
-You may also notice that these don't produce docs yet.
-This is for the reason stated above.
-(The code is actively being re-arranged and is almost complete.
-For what it's worth, the idea of the ScriptBbinding files preceeds the new documentation.)
+> You may notice a few binding functions (ConsoleMethod(), ConsoleFunction(), etc.) not in the ScriptBinding files.
+You may also

-The next rule is that .dox files are not read by C++ compilers but are read as if code files by Doxygen.
-The extension is specific to Doxygen as a matter of fact.
-Code and comments in these files are read (by Doxygen) as if live code, however.
-Hence they are a great place to put module/group documents that don't fit neatly in any one class or function group.
-The .dox files are often kept in the directory with the code they relate to.
-They will be found and read, wherever they are, by Doxgyen.
-If the .dox file is for TorqueScript it should contain `_ScriptPage.` in its name.
-Otherwise, it will be assumed to be a page for the engine instead.

-A second use of the .dox file was to create pseudo-code for TorqueScript -- code that isn't really part of building the TorqueScript interpreter nor the engine but that Doxygen picks up and parses as if real code.
-Look at the file `Torque2D\engine\source\console\core_scriptBinding.dox` for a great place to create a list of TorqueScript operators (new, SPC, TAB, etc) and TorqueScript types (Integer, Boolean, String, Vector) that aren't real code but that help create a complete manual for TorqueScript.

-Finally, the "page" files are often kept as markdown (extension .md).
-Because a page file isn't related to any classes, functions, or whatever, its text does not need to be wrapped into a comment.
-Put differently, there is no need for doxygen commands (@@param, @@see, @@defgroup, etc.)  The text is pure markdown with a few exceptions which are probably Doxygen bugs, and some of those are listed at the end of this doc.
-By being pure markdown -- that is without requiring a surrounding comment block -- they are a little easier to manipulate.
-These pages can only show as single pages in the "Related Pages" tab of a Doxygen manual, so they are limited.
-And even though they aren't connected to any code symbols, they will link (automatically usually) to any symbols mentions.
+> notice that these don't produce docs.
+These are older bindings, which work but have not been updated to the new format.
+> (For what it's worth, migrating them to ScriptBinding files isn't just for documentation purposes.)

-## Documenting Classes and Methods
+## Documenting Classes, Methods, and Global Functions

-As mentioned above, documenting symbols is by far the bulk of the good documentation.
+Documenting code "symbols" is by far the bulk of the good documentation.
 Each class, method, or function can have a description as complex as you want.
-(Also as stated above, the global functions will ultimately end up in a "module" section of the manual but the functions themselves are documented as symbols.)
-For methods and functions, you can (and should) explicitly state the parameters and return type.
+For methods and functions, you can (and hopefully will) explicitly state the parameters and return type.
 You can put example code with each symbol if it helps.
 Finally, we should probably keep a "see also" section for related methods and functions.

-Here is an edited version of comments for SimObject::getId() as an example of how to accomplish several of these practices:
+Here is an edited version of comments for SimObject::getId() as an example of how to accomplish several of these practices.
+Almost every type of symbol doc is included here:

 @verbatim
 /*! get the unique numeric ID -- or "handle" -- of this object.